Actions

 RELATED STORY | Judge dismisses classified documents case against former President Trump

-In a filing with the Court of Appeals, Smith essentially made a similar statement, noting his office would not prosecute a sitting president.
-He added that Trump's legal team had been informed of the motions and did not object to the dismissals.
+In his latest filing, Smith stated that his office would not pursue prosecution of a sitting president.
+He also noted that Trump’s legal team had been informed of the motion and did not object to the dismissals.

 "Today’s decision by the DOJ ends the unconstitutional federal cases against President Trump, and is a major victory for the rule of law," Trump communications director Steven Cheung said in a statement on Monday.
 "The American People and President Trump want an immediate end to the political weaponization of our justice system and we look forward to uniting our country.”